NelsonAlemanMoreno/ConceptArt/README.md

 ### A3: Fashion/Cloth
-creating 3 outfits that consists of a top bottom and accessory and then making three different iterations upon that outfit in total creating 4 outfits. use different materials, lengths, and color
+Create 3 outfits that consists of a top bottom and accessory and then making three different iterations upon that outfit in total creating 4 outfits. use different materials, lengths, and color

 ### A4 : Hard Surface
-take a subject matter object(Weapon) and theme(Solar punk) to create hard surface design.
+Take a subject matter object(Weapon) and theme(Solar punk) to create hard surface design.
 The object must under go an interive concept process to narrow down the best design.
 1. A4.HardSurface.silo
 2. A4.HardSurface.lineArt
 3. A4.HardSurface.flatValue